gazebosim/docs/releasing/rotary.md

 sudo apt-get update
 ```

-Then install the rotary metapackage:
+Then install the Rotary metapackage:

 ```bash
 sudo apt-get install gz-rotary
 ```

-All rotary libraries should be ready to use and the `gz sim` app ready to
+All Rotary libraries should be ready to use and the `gz sim` app ready to
 run.

 ### Uninstalling rotary